Emergency medical dispatcher: Role

 The next area of responsibility involves the triage of incoming calls, providing expert systematized caller interrogation, using the script provided by the Emergency Medical Dispatch system, in order to determine the likely severity of the patient's illness or injury, so that the most appropriate type of response resource may be expedited.
 All calls are prioritized by medical symptom/condition acuity.
 This process may be further complicated by panic-stricken callers who scream, cry, or make unreasonable demands.
 The trained EMD uses interpersonal and crisis management skills to sort through these distractions, taking control of the conversation, calming the caller, and extracting the necessary information.
 This inquiry begins with the obvious questions regarding whether the patient is conscious or breathing.
 The questioning will continue until the EMD is able to qualify a potentially life-threatening condition, at which time the closest appropriate response resource (such as a paramedic-staffed ambulance service) is notified to initiate pinpointing the call location.
 When this occurs, the EMD will continue the questioning, attempting to gather additional relevant information, useful to determine response speed, the type of resources dispatched, or the type of equipment that the paramedics will bring to the site when they arrive.
 In most cases, this 'pre-alert' function will not be required, and the resource will simply be dispatched when all of the required information has been gathered.
 Ultimately, the decision on how to proceed, or when to interrupt the established process, requires the judgment of the EMD handling the call.
 Otherwise, the manner in which this questioning proceeds is often governed by protocols, or by decision-support software.

+An important part of emergency medical dispatch is telecommunicator cardiopulmonary resuscitation (T-CPR), also known as dispatcher-assisted CPR.
+When a caller describes a person who is unresponsive and not breathing normally, the dispatcher may identify a possible cardiac arrest and provide standardized chest-compression instructions while emergency medical personnel are en route.
+T-CPR can help an untrained caller begin CPR and can also remind a previously trained caller how to perform it.
+The American Heart Association recommends that T-CPR programs include rapid recognition of cardiac arrest, immediate CPR instructions, dispatcher training, and ongoing review of program performance.